Why Containment Is Important In Mold Removal

 Plastic Sheeting

-Heavy-duty plastic sheeting is commonly used to create physical barriers around the affected area.
-It is strategically hung from ceiling to floor, enclosing the mold-infested space and preventing the spread of mold spores to unaffected areas.
+We commonly use heavy-duty plastic sheeting to create a mold containment barrier around the affected area.
+We strategically hang it from ceiling to floor, enclosing the mold-infested space and preventing the spread of mold spores to unaffected areas.

 HVAC System Sealing